-To the shareholders of Sangoma Technologies Corporation:
+To the Shareholders of Sangoma Technologies Corporation:

-We have audited the accompanying consolidated financial statements of Sangoma Technologies Corporation and its subsidiaries, which comprise the consolidated statement of financial position as at June 30, 2015 and, the consolidated statements of comprehensive income, changes in equity, and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Sangoma Technologies Corporation and its subsidiaries, which comprise the consolidated statements of financial position as at June 30, 2016 and 2015, and the consolidated statements of income and comprehensive income, changes in shareholders' equity and cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for Consolidated Financial Statements
+Management's Responsibility for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.